Radiation forces and torques in optics and acoustics: Principal Wave-Induced Forces and Torques

 where \qqoute{mix} denotes the cross terms between the incident and scattered fields.
 The \qqoute{inc} terms in Eq.~(\ref{eq:flux-split}) make no contribution to the integrals (\ref{eq:force_and_torque_average}) because of the conservation laws in the unperturbed incident field.
 Therefore, the energy absorption, force, and torque on the particle are determined by the mixed and pure scattered contributions, Fig.~\ref{fig:flux_simple}.

 To apply Eqs.~(\ref{eq:force_and_torque_average}), one must first solve the {\it scattering problem} to obtain the scattered fields.
 In general, this problem can be mathematically challenging, so various approximations are often employed.
-In particular, the following scattering regimes can be distinguished depending on the particle's characteristic size $a$ with respect to the wavelength $\lambda = 2\pi/k$ ($k$ is the wavenumber):

-Below we examine various simplified cases in which the scattering problem can be solved analytically.
+In particular, the following scattering regimes can be distinguished depending on the particle's characteristic size $a$ with respect to the wavelength $\lambda = 2\pi/k$ ($k$ is the wavenumber): { } Below we examine various simplified cases in which the scattering problem can be solved analytically.
 In these situations, the forces and torques can be expressed directly in terms of the {\it incident} fields.